This section is for those who’d like more information about a life that informs my writing. Please skip if it’s not for you.

-Born in Surrey Docks during wartime, Mike’s life has seen post war austerity, the creation of the welfare state, the cold war, the social and cultural explosion of the 1960’s, the unrest of the 1970’s, the greed of the 1980’s, the near collapse of our financial system, more austerity and the recognition that climate change threatens our very way of life on this tiny planet.
-Yet he remains an optimist, albeit a more cynical one these days.
+Born in Surrey Docks into wartime London, Mike’s life has seen post war austerity, the cold war, the social explosion of the 1960’s, the greed of the 1980’s, the near collapse of our financial system, more austerity, the confirmation that climate change threatens our very existence and, now, a pandemic.
+Yet he remains an optimist, albeit a slightly more cynical one these days.

 The pattern was set with the death of his mother when he was five, at which time he was fostered to relatives.
 Nearly ten years later, with the return of his father and his new family, he was signed into the army at 15 where his claim to fame was that he was responsible for the War Room map during the Cuba missile crisis.
 At 27, married with two children, he left the forces to pursue a career as an architect before a divorce led to, what he describes as, “the rest of my life”.

 With custody of his children, he moved to a rundown terraced house in Yorkshire to become a full time student, becoming active in the local community and environmental scene.
 Along the way, he worked as a barman, cleaner, pizza chef and washer up.
 What he describes as his “sex and drugs and rock “n” roll period”.

 Completing his studies, he got involved in the new city farm movement where he helped set up the National Federation.
 Then a period of unemployment followed before he took up the post of Project Manager at the city farm in Leeds on a job creation scheme.
 This new organisation was threatened with immediate closure but was rescued and turned into a thriving project.
 Six years later, looking for another challenge and with his children grown up, he moved to London to manage a national charity.
 Unfortunately, this didn’t work out and his contract was terminated.